Skip to main content

 bash

-lovelace workspace current
+ada workspace current

 Interactive Example:

-$ lovelace workspace current
+$ ada workspace current

 Current Workspace